-The Petitioner Mother challenges the circuit court's order terminating her parental rights to her child, arguing that the West Virginia Department of Health and Human Resources ("DHHR") failed to make reasonable efforts to assist her to achieve reunification with her child.
-She also argues that the circuit court erred in finding that the conditions that led to the filing of the abuse and neglect petition could not be substantially corrected in the near future.
+The Petitioner Mother challenges the circuit court's order terminating her parental rights to her children, arguing that the West Virginia Department of Health and Human Resources failed to make reasonable efforts to achieve reunification with her children.
 "Although conclusions of law reached by a circuit court are subject to de novo review, when an action, such as an abuse and neglect case, is tried upon the facts without a jury, the circuit court shall make a determination based upon the evidence and shall make findings of fact and conclusions of law as to whether such child is abused or neglected.
 These findings shall not be set aside by a reviewing court unless clearly erroneous.
 A finding is clearly erroneous when, although there is evidence to support the finding, the reviewing court on the entire evidence is left with the definite and firm conviction that a mistake has been committed.
 However, a reviewing court may not overturn a finding simply because it would have decided the case differently, and it must affirm a finding if the circuit court's account of the evidence is plausible in light of the record viewed in its entirety."
 Syl.
 Pt.
-1, In Interest of Tiffany Marie S., 196 W.Va.
+1, In the Interest of Tiffany

+Marie S., 196 W.Va.
 223, 470 S.E.2d 177 (1996).
-In the present case, petitioner's various improvement periods lasted over eleven months.
-During that time the DHHR attempted to assist petitioner in her efforts to complete the terms of the applicable case plan, but she was uncooperative.
-Petitioner was offered extensive services, including parenting classes, therapy, assistance with financial stability, assistance in obtaining suitable housing, and assistance in obtaining a GED.
-Despite these services, petitioner did not comply with the terms of her improvement period.
-She failed to consistently attend visitations and to obtain suitable housing.
-The circuit court deemed termination of petitioner's parental rights as the only option, citing petitioner's non-compliance as the basis.
+In the present case, petitioner's various improvement periods lasted almost two years, though petitioner spent eight months of this time incarcerated on unrelated charges.
+During that time, the West Virginia Department of Health and Human Resources ("DHHR") attempted to assist petitioner in her efforts to complete the terms of the applicable case plan, but she was consistently non-compliant.
+Petitioner was offered extensive services, including counseling, therapy, and parenting education.
+Despite the DHHR's continued attempts at reunification, however, petitioner did not comply with the terms of her improvement period.
+Among other things, she quit taking her prescription medication against doctor's orders and in spite of her severe mental health issues.
+There were also many problems with petitioner's parenting abilities that became clear during supervised visitations, including failure to properly supervise the children.
+Petitioner requested that visitations not take place at her residence because she had trouble controlling the children there.
+Petitioner argues that the circuit court should have granted her additional improvement period time to make up for the eight months she lost while incarcerated.
 This Court has held that "courts are not required to exhaust every speculative possibility of parental improvement before terminating parental rights where it appears that the welfare of the child will be seriously threatened..."
 Syl.
 Pt.
 7, in part, In the Interest of Carlita B., 185 W.Va.
 613, 408 S.E.2d 365 (1991) (quoting Syl.
 Pt.
-1, in part, In Re: R.J.M., 164 W.Va.
+1, in part, In Re R.J.M., 164 W.Va.
 496, 266 S.E.2d 114 (1980)).
-As such, the Court concludes that there was no error in relation to the circuit court's termination of either the petitioner's improvement period or her parental rights.
+In this matter, any additional improvement periods would have been granted to the children's detriment, as petitioner has shown through her non-compliance that the conditions that led to the petition's filing could not be substantially corrected in a reasonable time period.